pentandra/lifepreserver/etc/dictionaries/README.md

 This folder contains hunspell dictionaries for spellchecking the [lifepreserver project](https://github.com/pentandra/lifepreserver).

-The primary language of this project is US English [en_US](en_US/), but we include other languages as well.
+The primary language of this project is US English, but we include other languages as well.
 Dictionaries for these languages are found in subfolders that are named in accordance with hunspell naming conventions.
 To support a language, simply create a folder using this naming convention, and drop your dictionary and affix files into it.

-Any files that end with `.dic` or `.yaml` in a subdirectory and are less than 10,000 lines long will be automatically added as an _extra dictionary_ in the Nanoc build process.
+Any files that end with `.dic` or `.yaml` in a subdirectory and do not have a associated affix file will be automatically added as an _extra dictionary_ during the Nanoc build process.
 The purpose of the YAML files is to create a foundation for doing something with acronyms in the future.
 For YAML files, only the keys will be added as dictionary entries, and each will be added as an _acronym dictionary_.

 See [the `dictionaries` datasource](../../lib/data_sources/dictionaries.rb) for more detail on how this process works, and [the `dictionary`